-Lunches may be brought from home.
+Bag lunches may be brought from home.
 Please strive to provide your child with a nutritious and well-balanced meal.
-Individual 1⁄2 pints of milk are available for \$.30 each.
-Milks are billed weekly on PowerSchool and are due when posted.
+Fast food is not allowed unless arranged through teacher for special occasions.
+Individual 1⁄2 pints of milk are available for \$.55 each.
+Milks are billed weekly on TADS and are due when posted.
 Prompt payment of milk bills are appreciated.
 Students with a milk balance over \$5.00 will not be able to purchase milk.